ukhsa-collaboration/covid19-app-system-public/doc/architecture/journeys.md

-# Key User Journeys
+## Key User Journeys

-System flows describe the behavioural interactions between the app, the backend services, the external systems and the monitoring and operation components.
-They **do not describe interactions within a single system component** like an app user interacting with only mobile app.
+The key user journeys are behavioural interactions between the App, the backend services, the external systems and the monitoring and operation components.
+They **do not describe interactions within a single system component** such as the actions of the App user within the mobile App itself.

 ### Installation, configuration and normal use

-This is the flow on first app install, and in normal use when the app is collecting exposures and QR code check-ins and checking these against distributed positive diagnosis keys, identified risk venues and high-risk postcodes.
+This is the system flow on first App install, and in normal use when the App is detecting encounters, collecting QR code check-ins, and polling for diagnosis keys, identified risk venues and high-risk postcodes.

 ![System flow: installation and normal use](diagrams/img/system-flow_install-and-normal-2021-02-03.png "Figure: Installation and normal use")

-On **first install and when the app is opened** after it has been closed completely on the mobile device, it checks version availability with our backend service as well as the Apple and Google app stores.
+On **first install and when the App is opened**, after it has been closed completely on the mobile device, it checks version availability with the backend services as well as the Apple and Google app stores.
 This check then may notify the user of mandatory or optional available app updates.
-It also allows to deactivate all but the availability check functionality, hence acting as a kind of "kill switch".
+It also allows the deactivation of all functionality other than the availability check, thereby acting as a kind of temporary "kill switch".

-After that it downloads and applies the following **configurations**:
+After that, it downloads and applies the following **configuration**:

 * Exposure Configuration (Apple Google EN Framework) for encounter detection and exposure risk computation
 * Self-Isolation Configuration for isolation time intervals